cnsoft/cocos2d-kamcord-ios/README.md

-# cocos2d-kamcord (alpha V0.1)
+# cocos2d-kamcord 0.1.0 alpha

 ## Introduction

 Kamcord is a built-in gameplay recording technology for iOS.
-This repository contains a custom build of cocos2d-1.0.1 modified to include Kamcord technology.
+This repository contains a custom build of <b>Cocos2d-1.0.1</b> modified to include Kamcord technology.
 It allows you, the game developer, to capture gameplay videos with a very simple API.
 Your users can then replay, save, and share these gameplay videos via YouTube, Facebook, Twitter, and email.

 In order to use Kamcord, you need an API key.
 To get one, please email Kevin at <a mailto="kevin@kamcord.com">kevin@kamcord.com</a>.